ivankharak/Workspace-PINAC/CONTRIBUTING.md

 ✅ Reduce changes to the absolute **minimum** required for your bug fix or feature addition. _"It is not daily increase but daily decrease, hack away the unessential.
 The closer to the source, the less wastage there is."_ — Bruce Lee

-**Thank you ❤️ for your interest in contributing to this project!** We appreciate your time and effort, and we are excited to see what you can create.
+**Thank you ❤️ for your interest in contributing to this project!** We appreciate your time and effort and are excited to see what you can create.